Lily Aldrin: Character history

 Lily and Marshall are both ecstatic to have another couple to hang out with.
 They invite Robin and Barney for an evening together, which goes awry; Lily and Marshall become clingy and dependent, prompting Barney and Robin to "break up" with them.
 Eventually, Barney and Robin realize they miss Lily and Marshall, and they all profess their desire to be a foursome.
 When Barney and Robin's relationship starts to falter, Lily "comes out of retirement" to break them up.
 She executes an elaborate plan to get them into a big argument; this fails, but they finally realize they don't work as a couple.

 The group discovers that Lily has a doppelgänger named Jasmine, a Russian stripper.
-Lily is especially excited about this, and is so enthralled by her stripper twin that she and Marshall get a private dance.
+Lily is especially excited about this and is so enthralled by her stripper twin that she and Marshall get a private dance.
 At the end of the night, Lily switches place with Jasmine and dances with much difficulty on stage, eventually falling into the crowd, to Marshall's horror.

-Throughout the sixth season, Marshall and Lily try to get pregnant.
-Their first attempts are unsuccessful, however, and they worry that they will not be able to conceive.
-In the season finale, Lily finally gets pregnant.
+During the sixth season, Marshall and Lily embark on the journey to conceive a child.
+Initial attempts prove unsuccessful, leading to concerns about their ability to conceive.
+However, in the season finale, Lily learns that she is finally pregnant.
 At the end of the seventh season, she gives birth to a son, Marvin.

 In the eighth season, Lily takes a job as an art consultant to a millionaire called "The Captain", who eventually offers to move her to Italy.
-She turns the promotion down, however, as it conflicts with Marshall's job as an environmental lawyer.
-Marshall convinces her to take it, however, and the two prepare to move to Rome.
+Despite initially turning down the promotion due to conflicts with Marshall's job as an environmental lawyer, Lily ultimately decides to accept it.
+Marshall persuades her to take the opportunity, and the couple begins preparations for their move to Rome.
 In the season finale, Marshall accepts a judgeship without telling her, putting her plans in jeopardy.